stjude-biohackathon/KIDS23-Team2/README_KIDS23_Survival_Prediction_App.txt

 KIDS23 Survival Prediction App

 About the app
-The KIDS23 Survival Prediction App is a R Shiny App that can perform survival analysis using any user-uploaded file.
+The KIDS23 Survival Prediction App is an R Shiny App that can perform survival analysis using an appropriate user-uploaded file.
+Typical examples of survival analysis clinical data include information about time-to-event occurrence of death, withdrawal, relapse, adverse drug reaction and the appearance of secondary infection or disease.
+The main objective of the app is to provide an intuitive interface for interpreting survival analysis results with time-varying covariates.
+Most methods that use extensions of the Cox proportional hazard to study the association between a variable that can change after baseline and a time-to-event outcome of interest fail to accommodate more than one covariate value changes without any functional assumptions at intermediate time points.
+A new approach described by Jay & Betensky (2021) predicts the survival function for a user-specified trajectory of the time-varying covariates.
+The KIDS23 app uses this method to predict survival curves for an interpretable way to communicate results of biomedical research and clinical trials concerning effectiveness of treatments and interventions.

+How to use the app
 Once the user uploads the data file in the DATA tab, the app provides a survival prediction curve that can be viewed or downloaded in the PLOT tab.
-These survival prediction curves are highly useful in biomedical research and clinical trials concerning effectiveness of treatments and interventions.
-A typical analysis deals with clinical data containing information about time-to-event occurrence of death, withdrawal, relapse, adverse drug reaction and the appearance of secondary infection or disease.
+This plot is accompanied by a ‘number at risk table’ that gives information about ….The app also allows for comparison of two different transition times in the COMPARISON tab.

 Data File Format
-The ideal data file should be in comma-separated values (csv) format with the corresponding columns in the specified order: id, start, stop, event status, discrete time-varying covariate, additional covariates if using stabilized weights.
-The data file needs to be transformed using the tmerge() function in r survival library.
+The expected data file should be in comma-separated values (csv) format with the corresponding columns in the specified order: id, start, stop, event status, discrete time-varying covariate, additional covariates if using stabilized weights.
+The data needs to be transformed using the tmerge() function in r survival library.
 This will allow the users to create a dataset with multiple time intervals for the different covariate values for each subject.
-For more information, please refer to the r documentation/vignette.
+For more information about tmerge and time-varying covariates, please refer to the r documentation/vignette.

 Customisations
 a.
 Users can play with the transition times of the survival curves in the PLOT tab.
 It also gives information about the 'number at risk.'